WPSpeedExpert/delete-old-outofstock-products/README.md

 # Delete Old Out-of-Stock Products

-Automatically delete WooCommerce products that are **out of stock** and **older than 1.5 years**, including their associated product images.
+Automatically delete WooCommerce products that are **out of stock** and **older than a configurable period** (default 18 months), including their associated product images.
 This plugin helps keep your store optimized by removing outdated products and freeing up disk space.

 ---